ActiveLogin/ActiveLogin.Authentication/README.md

 We aim at supporting the latest version of all major browsers (Edge, Chrome, Firefox, Safari) both on desktop and on mobile.

-All browsers on mobile are supported, but the full automated flow on same device (redirect between apps) are supported on these:
+All browsers on mobile are supported, but the redirect flow are tested on these:
+- iOS
-- Safari on iOS
+    - Safari
-- Chrome on iOS
+    - Chrome
-- Firefox on iOS
+    - Firefox
-- All browsers on Android
+- Android
+    - Chrome
+    - Firefox
+    - Samsung Internet Browser
+    - Opera
+    - Edge

 If you aim to support IE11 a polyfill for some JavaScript features we are using is needed.